 Below you'll find many of our most frequently asked questions.
 Click on any question to reveal the answer.
 If you can't find what you're looking for, please send your question to firstname.lastname@example.org.

 Research our website to answer your basic questions.
-Contact our Sales Manager, Debbie Platt, at firstname.lastname@example.org.
-She will have one of our marketing professionals meet with you personally.
+Contact our Sales Manager, Richard Renko, at email@example.com.
+He will have one of our marketing professionals meet with you personally.
 After finding out what your goals and expectations are, we can put together a custom plan for your business.
 Once you agree on the advertising program, you will work with our creative department.
 With your input, we will create a commercial that effectively tells your story.

 Unless you're having a special event, advertise your products or services on a consistent basis to receive the greatest long-term benefits.

 This depends on what you are selling and the offer you are making.
 If you tell people to come visit you to receive a free $100 bill, you'll probably have a traffic jam outside your business within minutes.
 Otherwise, advertising takes as much time as the consumer buying cycle dictates.

 We will.
 This is our specialty.
 Your account executive will connect you with our Creative Director.
 Just as a tailor or seamstress would customize your clothing, we will customize the wording of your message.
 We will produce your commercial in our state-of-the-art production studio at no additional charge.

 Ask yourself, "What makes me special?
 Why would someone like to do business with me?
 Why am I a better choice than my competitor?"
 Take a look at your strengths.
 Our goal is to tell your story and help you get your fair and maybe even unfair share of the market's dollars.
 Do not worry about addresses or phone numbers.
 People do not retain those.
 If you have a website, direct them to your website where they can find your address and phone number.